If you’re looking for somewhere to see whales in Washington State then you’re in the right place.

 The water that surrounds Anacortes is home to 3 resident pods of orca whales.
 You will also have the opportunity to spot humpback, minke and gray whales in Anacortes too.

-A popular activity is to get out into the water itself and join a kayaking tour.
 These are super fun and give you the best opportunity to get up-close to a whale.

-If you’re wanting to view whales from the shore in Anacortes then head over to Washington Park.
+If you’re wanting to view whales from the shore in Anacortes then head over to Washington Park

 This 220-acre park overlooks Burrows Pass, a water channel that lies between the park and nearby Burrows Island.

 Burrows Pass is the best place to observe a variety of marine life including whales, porpoises and harbor seals.
-Just head up to one of the lookout points at Washington Park for epic views of the channel.

 Check out the video below which shows an amazing orca sighting in Anacortes: